 We can provide guests with a selection of locally sourced breakfast goodies to cook over the fire.
 A loaf of homemade bread (made with our organic stoneground flour), butter, milk, juice, 4 sausages, 8 rashers of bacon, half a dozen eggs from our chickens, tomatoes and a can of baked beans are included.
 The cost is £20 and will feed two people. (£30 for 4 people, including 8 sausages, 12 rashers of bacon, a dozen eggs and two cans of baked beans.)
 John's Hut has been set up as a self-catering accommodation and you will find all that you need to prepare meals.

 John's Hut guests can enjoy a 'help yourself' breakfast, as can guests who have booked both huts.
 It's a little different to Miller's Hut, but tasty all the same!
-A cool bag with breakfast supplies, including homemade bread, jams, muesli, yoghurt, fruit, milk and juice will be left on the fridge in the tack room for you so that you can prepare and enjoy at your leisure!
-You will find cupboard essentials in John's Hut to get you started, including tea, coffee, sugar, salt & pepper, cooking oil, pasta, porridge oats as well as marshmallows for the fire.
+A cool bag with breakfast supplies, including homemade bread, jams, muesli, yoghurt, fruit, milk and juice will be left on the fridge in the stable for you so that you can prepare and enjoy at your leisure!
+You will find cupboard essentials in John's Hut to get you started, including tea, coffee, hot chocolate, sugar, salt & pepper, cooking oil, pasta, porridge oats as well as marshmallows for the fire.
 (The hut is not connected to water, however there is a butt of water and all you need to wash up.
-There are also washing up facilities by the tack room.
-Fresh water comes out of the taps by the tack room and porch for drinking and cooking.)
+There are also washing up facilities by the stable.
+Fresh water comes out of the taps by the stable and porch for drinking and cooking.)

 the HUT'S industrial history.

-John's Hut is a characterful period piece painstakingly and correctly made by Eddie Butterfield at Heritage Shepherd's Huts.
-With a background in restoration and blacksmithing, Eddie has custom made the hut for us based on a traditional living van and is 'worthy of standing shoulder to shoulder with some of the original makers'.
+A characterful period piece, John's Hut was painstakingly and correctly made by Eddie Butterfield at Heritage Shepherd's Huts.
+With a background in restoration and blacksmithing, Eddie custom made the hut based on a traditional living van and is 'worthy of standing shoulder to shoulder with some of the original makers'.
 Nestled close to the millpond, looking towards the island where ducks gather, discover the joys of glamping in pretty north Dorset.
-NB: we have thoughtfully orientated the hut as a small mill cottage is nearby.
-Occasionally occupied, it is not a holiday let.

 Similar to shepherd's huts that could be moved around, living vans were specially designed for use with steam rollers, steam engines and ploughing engines.
 Living vans were wooden trailers towed behind for the crew to live in whilst working away from base.
 Engineers Bomford & Evershed, Ltd. noted that the vans not only saved crew trouble and expense of finding lodgings, which was better as they were apt to neglect themselves when fresh lodgings were hard to secure, but enabled small repairs to be carried out if the weather was too bad for the roller to be worked in.
 The vans usually had a bunk for two to five men, along with a cast iron stove and a small surface for work, food storage locker and detachable steps.
 A large number have been restored by engine owners to add to their engine especially if they transport them to shows such as the Great Dorset Steam Fair held locally near Blandford.